phpearth/docs/general/templating.md

----
-title: "Which PHP template engine to use?"
+# Which PHP template engine to use?
-updated: "March 16, 2016"
-permalink: "/faq/templating/"
----

 Business logic of an application determines how data are created, displayed, stored and changed.
 Presentation layer determines how data are presented to the user in